Frequently Asked Questions

 What features does Salespeak.ai offer for sales teams?

-Salespeak.ai provides an AI sales agent that engages prospects via web chat and email, qualifies leads, and guides buyers through their journey.
-Key features include 24/7 engagement, expert-level conversations trained on your content, CRM integration, actionable insights, and multi-modal AI (chat, voice, email).
-(Source)
+Salespeak.ai provides an AI sales agent that engages prospects 24/7 via web chat or email, qualifies leads, guides buyers through their journey, and integrates seamlessly with CRM systems.
+It delivers expert-level conversations, actionable insights, and real-time adaptive Q&A. (Source)

 Does Salespeak.ai support CRM integration?